MapRock/TimeMolecules/tutorials/probability_logic_ontology_data/readme.md

 I've written about my first major attempt at something like this in, [Conditional Trade-Off Graphs – Prolog in the LLM Era – AI 3rd Anniversary Special](https://eugeneasahara.com/2025/11/17/trade-off-semantic-network-prolog-in-the-llm-era-ai-3rd-anniversary-special/) and [Prolog in the LLM Era - Part 1](https://eugeneasahara.com/2024/08/04/does-prolog-have-a-place-in-the-llm-era/)

+Our world is event-driven, and our intelligence enables us to anticipate the consequences.
+If there's anything AI could do to better serve **us**, it's to be smarter about anticipating consequences in a strategically valuable manner so we don't need to worry about all the things all the time that could happen.

 ## Pros and Cons vs a Checklist

 Many recognition algorithms apply a similarity score, a checklist of qualities, a one-dimensional structure.
 It could be more robust as a weighted checklist.
 But the problem with a weighted checklist is there are many ways to calculate a high, medium or low score.
 The combination does matter.
 For example, you can have a good BMI by being tall and of average weight for your height, or you could be shorter and very thin for your height.